-Let’s start with some foliage that demands to be noticed.
-The spider plant has long, spiky leaves that create a dramatic effect without overdoing it.
+This foliage just demands to be noticed.
+The spider plant (Chlorophytum comosum) has long, spiky leaves that create a dramatic effect without overdoing it.
 The spider plant’s ability to produce dangling ‘plantlets’ also makes it ideal for hanging baskets.

 Lemon Button Fern

 With its small arching stems and button-like foliage, the lemon button fern is the perfect accent piece for a shelf or tabletop.
 The lemon button fern’s curved form and delicate leaves also make it ideal for hanging baskets.
-At the same time, a simple terracotta pot is the perfect receptacle for this dainty yet eye-catching plant. [from Blue Pumilio]
+At the same time, a simple terracotta pot is a perfect receptacle for this dainty, yet eye-catching plant.

 Known for its air-purifying effects, the areca palm is fairly easy to care for.
 It’s important not to over-water the plant, but it’s a good idea to hydrate it when the soil below the surface begins to feel dry.

 Baby Rubber Plant

-A wide base, a striking trunk and a full display of long leaves gives the aptly named ponytail palm a sculptural look. [from My City Plants]
+A wide base, a striking trunk and a full display of long leaves gives the aptly named ponytail palm a sculptural look.

 Bright light works best for this plant, as does a relaxed watering schedule of once every one or two weeks.
-Display it alone, or go for a tropical look with a row of ponytail palms that creates a resort-style feel. [from PB Builders]
+Display it alone, or go for a tropical look with a row of ponytail palms that creates a resort-style feel.

 This plant does just fine in medium lighting, and it’s important to keep the soil moist but not too wet.
 It’s also a good idea to avoid direct light, as it will cause the leaves to fade.

 Trying to decide how to display your prayer plant?
 Just make sure whichever pot you choose doesn’t detract from the plant’s unforgettable leaves.
-Sometimes simple is best! [from Gardening Know How]
+Sometimes simple is best!